-Consistent with the prior year, SEJPA's fiscal year 2022-23 sanitary fund operations and maintenance budget is \$2,562,032.
-The water reclamation budget is \$2,349,413.
+Consistent with the prior year, SEJPA's fiscal year 2023-24 sanitary fund operations and maintenance budget is \$7,254,491.
+The water reclamation budget is \$2,720,132.
 Sales of reclaimed water are budgeted to be 1,637 acrefeet in the upcoming year.

 Contingency funding for each program area has been reviewed and budgeted on the basis of the potential for unforeseen events within each activity area.
-For all programs, the amount in contingency funding is \$209,000 and is \$50,000 higher than last year's budget levels due to increase to the recycled water program.
+For all programs, the amount in contingency funding is \$209,000, which is the same as last year's budget levels.

-The capital project program will have a budget of \$3,180,000 during the upcoming year.
-This is primarily for improvements to the wastewater, ocean outfall, pump stations, and reclamation programs.
+The capital project program will have a budget of \$6,570,000 during the upcoming year.
+This is primarily for improvements to the reclamation program.

 Costs of sanitary services are allocated on the basis of percentage of use, as indicated by measured flows, or level of effort, as appropriate.
-On the basis of connected equivalent dwelling units (EDU's) for wastewater treatment provided to the member agencies, the budgeted cost is approximately \$201 per EDU per year for 2022-23.
-This represents a 9.5% increase from 2021-22.
+On the basis of connected equivalent dwelling units (EDU's) for wastewater treatment provided to the member agencies, the budgeted cost is approximately \$227 per EDU per year for 2023-24.
+This represents a 12.6% increase from 2022-23.
 The Encinitas Ranch Golf Course pays a set annual price for interruptible water service.
 For the remaining water agencies, recycled water sales are based on individual contracts which may include minimum annual purchase volumes and negotiated water rates.
 These revenues are supplemented by incentives from the Metropolitan Water District and the San Diego County Water Authority.